sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-12-02-primer-chapter6.md

     ```

 ### inline Functions
-If simple operation is used in many places, making it as a function is a good idea, and making such function as an `inline` is also a good idea to increse the performance
+- If simple operation is used in many places, making it as a function is a good idea
+    * because it increases that **readability** of the code
+    * but frequent funciton call may reduce the **performance loss**
+- and making such function as an `inline` is also a good idea
+    * because it can **fix** that performance loss problem
 ```c++
 inline const std::string & shorterString(const std::string &s1, const std::string &s2) {
     return s1.size() <= s2.size() ? s1 : s2;